hasanys/islambot/README.md

 ## Prayer (Salaah) Times

-The bot can also get prayer times for a specific address/location, with optional parameters for the calculation method and maddhab (either Hanafi or Shafi'i).
+The bot can also get prayer times for a specific address/location, with optional parameters for the calculation method and maddhab (either Hanafi or Shafi'i (Shafi'i prayer times are the same as Maliki and Hanbali).

 ```
 -prayertimes <"address/location name"> [method number] [maddhab]